 *Karel Shook was born on this date in 1920.
 He was a white-American ballet master, choreographer, stage administrator, and writer.

-Karel Shook was born in Renton, Washington, and was a child actor in the Seattle Repertory Theatre.
+Karel Shook was born in Renton, Washington, as a child actor in the Seattle Repertory Theatre.
 He was awarded a scholarship to the Cornish College of the Arts at the age of 13; there, he was encouraged by founder Nellie Cornish to study ballet.
 Soon afterward, he danced with the Ballet Russe de Monte-Carlo for several seasons and performed in Broadway musicals.

 He danced with the New York City Ballet in 1949.
-In 1952, he became a member of the faculty of the Katherine Dunham School of Dance; after that school closed in 1954, he opened his own school.
+In 1952, he became a member of the faculty of the Katherine Dunham School of Dance; after that school closed in 1954, he opened his school.
 He joined the faculty of the June Taylor School in 1957.
-In 1959, he became a teacher at the Dutch National Ballet; he later became ballet master for the company.
+In 1959, he became a teacher at the Dutch National Ballet; he later became a ballet master for the company.
 In 1968, with Arthur Mitchell, he founded the Dance Theatre of Harlem.
 His students included Mitchell, Alvin Ailey, Carmen de Lavallade, and Geoffrey Holder.

-He published a number of written works including, Elements of Classical Ballet Technique (1977) and Beyond the Mist, a collection of poetry.
-Shook developed choreography for performance on stage, opera, film, and television, in 1980, he received a presidential award for education.
-Karel Shook died July 25, 1985, at home in Englewood, New Jersey at the age of 64.
+He published many written works, including, Elements of Classical Ballet Technique (1977) and Beyond the Mist, a poetry collection.
+Shook developed choreography for performance on stage, opera, film, and television; in 1980, he received a presidential award for education.
+Karel Shook died July 25, 1985, at home in Englewood, New Jersey, at 64.